Movements – 2010 onwards

 In 2012, Farzana Khan was appointed to lead and guide Shake! to a new level of impact.
 Relaunching after the pilot, together with Shake!’s young people and the Shake! core team – lead artists Zena (til 2016) and Sai; new facilitators Paula Serafini and Dhelia Snoussi – Farzana stewarded Shake! into the deeply transformative, youth-centred practice for which it has become acclaimed.
 As Creative and Strategic Director, Farzana also developed Shake!’s community building processes and healing justice ethos which Shake!’s young people have recognised again and again as core to their experience.
 Over this time, Shake!’s youth-led cultural productions, showcases and events achieved sell-out status for the calibre of artwork and the power of young artists’ performance.
 Shake! has packed audiences into venues such as Brady Arts Centre, Free Word Centre, and via Numbi Arts, our regular venue of Rich Mix, London.

-In 2017, Farzana founded and is Executive Director of Healing Justice London, which she acknowledges is inspired and informed deeply by the work of Voices that Shake!
+In 2017, Farzana Executive Director of Healing Justice London, Co-founded with Saara Jaffery-Roberts, which she acknowledges is inspired and informed deeply by the work of Voices that Shake!
 Healing Justice London is partner to the Shake! the System trilogy of publications.

 From 2019, the Shake! the System trilogy of publications has been overseen by Farzana and Artistic Co-Director Sai, in close collaboration with the rest of the editorial team, Tiff Webster, Rose Ziaei, Jane Trowell.
 This Anthology, the Research Report, and Guidebook honour 10 years of Shake!’s pioneering work – supporting, editing and amplifying young writers and artists, many of whom are published for the first time.